top of page

 The Journey to Sri Lanka

 Before I even arrived, I had an experience that set the tone for what it means to travel with a disability.
 At Heathrow Airport, I was told that as a disabled traveller, I couldn’t travel alone.
+Imagine that—bags packed, boarding pass in hand, ready for adventure—and suddenly being told no.

 Thankfully, fate intervened when I recognised Alicia, a fellow traveller who came to my rescue.
 She stood by me and ensured I got on that flight.
 Her act of kindness transformed frustration into hope.